-Kapaleeswarar Temple and the Government Museum
+Kapaleeshwarar Temple and the Government Museum

-Of course, Tamil Nadu’s history predates its colonial heritage and the Kapaleeswarar Temple, with its towering gopuram of brightly painted figures and busy shrines, or the collection of 9th-12th century Chola bronzes in the Government Museum, exemplify this legacy.
+Of course, Tamil Nadu’s history predates its colonial heritage and the Kapaleeshwarar Temple, with its towering gopuram of brightly painted figures and busy shrines, or the collection of 9th-12th century Chola bronzes in the Government Museum, exemplify this legacy.

 But Chennai is also a city of today, as you’ll see if you stroll along Marina Beach or through the center.

-Suggested Chennai itinerary
+Suggested itinerary featuring Chennai

 This sample itinerary will give you an idea of what is possible when you travel in Chennai, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.

 Map of Chennai

 - Kanchipuram 70 kilometers away